Alexiso03/DS-Web-Application/README.md

 # DS-Web-Application

-## This repository contains web based application for analysis of motor vehical collisions in new york city with effective dashboard and visualizations.
+## This repository contains web based application for analysis of motor vehicle collisions in new york city with effective dashboard and visualizations.

 The tools used for continuity of the applications are:
 1. Streamlit